These DIY hot or cold rice therapy bags are perfect for aches, pains, or sore muscles. They’re great for winter, too!

 Easy to Make: Hot or Cold Therapy Rice Bags momspark.net

 Step 5: Take your main decorative fabric double over.
-Place the folded section on the left side and place your rice bag on top.
-Trim the fabric so that you have half to three-quarters of an inch of extra all around the bag.
+Place the folded section on the left side and your rice bag on top.
+Trim the fabric so you have half to three-quarters of an inch of extra all around the bag.

 Easy to Make: Hot or Cold Therapy Rice Bags momspark.net